 The production of melatonin varies over the 24-hour day.
 Researchers guessed that there must be some way by which the body senses light in the environment.
 They suspected that it might not relate to our image-forming sense of sight.
 In 2001, Professor George Brainard and his co-workers discovered the missing piece of the puzzle.
-They found evidence for the chemical machinery in light-sensitive cells in the retina of the eye that couples light exposure to the system regulating the circadian rhythm (275).
-This machinery involves a substance called melanopsin that is very sensitive to blue light (276).
+They found evidence for chemical machinery in light-sensitive cells in the retina of the eye that couples light exposure to the system regulating the circadian rhythm (314).
+This machinery involves a substance called melanopsin that is very sensitive to blue light (315).

-Melanopsin is produced in specialized cells called intrinsically photoreceptive retinal ganglion cells, or ip-GRCs (277). ipRGCs are particularly sensitive to blue light and send signals to the master circadian "clock" in the brain.
+Melanopsin is produced in specialized cells called intrinsically photosensitive retinal ganglion cells (316). cells are particularly sensitive to blue light and send signals to the master circadian "clock" in the brain.
 This establishes a timing reference for other such 'clocks' in various organs and systems of the body (Figure 8).
-Those clocks in turn govern various biological activities (278, 279).
-Exposure to ALAN can cause the master clock to go out of sync with the natural light pattern of the 24-hour day (280).
-The consequences of such resets are still not fully understood.
-And some of the peripheral clocks seem to be sensitive to light on their own, independent of the brain (281).
+Those clocks in turn govern various biological activities (317, 318).
+Exposure to ALAN can cause the master clock to go out of sync with the natu-